dp-pcs/agents-vs-agents/results/benchmark2/benchmark2_2025-05-30_14-03-38/benchmark_report.md

 #### Evaluation by Claude 3 Opus

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: Invocation of model ID anthropic.claude-3-opus-20240229-v1:0 with on-demand throughput isn’t supported.
+Retry your request with the ID or ARN of an inference profile that contains this model.

+#### Evaluation by Claude 3 Sonnet

 **Completeness:** 5/5
-The business plan appears to be very comprehensive, covering all the major sections expected such as executive summary, market analysis, product strategy, go-to-market plan, financials, team, risks, timeline, and conclusion.
-It provides good detail in each section.
+The business plan covers all major sections in exceptional detail, including executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk assessment, timeline, and conclusion.
+It provides a comprehensive overview of the AI productivity app and the strategy for its successful launch.

-**Rationale Quality:** 4/5
+**Rationale Quality:** 5/5
-The rationale for including various agents and their roles is clearly explained, providing good justification for the choices made.
-The decision to exclude the BaseballCoachAgent is also reasonably justified.
+The rationale for agent choices and their roles is clearly explained in the 'Rationale' section.
+The reasoning behind including or excluding agents is well-justified, demonstrating a thoughtful approach to assembling the necessary components for a cohesive business plan.

 **Structure Quality:** 5/5
-The business plan follows a logical structure, with well-formatted sections and clear headings.
-The flow is coherent, and the use of markdown formatting enhances readability.
+The business plan is impeccably organized with consistent formatting, logical section flow, and clear markdown hierarchy.
+The structure facilitates easy readability and navigation, contributing to the overall professional quality of the document.

+**BaseballCoachAgent Handling:** BaseballCoachAgent was not mentioned at all — Score: 0/5

+**Total Score: 15/15**

+#### Evaluation by Claude 3 Haiku

+**Completeness:** 5/5
+The business plan covers all the expected sections in great detail, including the executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk mitigation, and a comprehensive rollout timeline.
+The plan is fully complete and includes all the necessary components.

+**Rationale Quality:** 5/5
+The rationale provided for the agent choices and exclusions is excellent.
+It clearly explains the role and justification for each agent used, as well as the reasoning for not involving the BaseballCoachAgent, which is irrelevant to the business plan context.
+The rationale is well-reasoned and demonstrates a thorough understanding of the business plan requirements.

+**Structure Quality:** 5/5
+The business plan is impeccably structured, with a clear and consistent formatting, logical section flow, and well-defined markdown hierarchy.
+It is highly readable and professionally presented, making it easy to follow and digest the information.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 14/15**
+**Total Score: 15/15**

-#### Evaluation by Claude 3 Sonnet
+#### Evaluation by Titan Text Express

 **Completeness:** 4/5
-The business plan appears to be fairly complete, covering most major sections like executive summary, market analysis, product strategy, go-to-market plan, financials, team, risks, timeline, and conclusion.
-It provides good depth in describing the product, target market, competitive landscape, and implementation strategies.
+All major sections present with good depth and coherence.

 **Rationale Quality:** 4/5
-The rationale for including and excluding specific agents is well-explained.
-The choice of agents covers all critical aspects of a new product launch, from market analysis to execution planning.
-The reasoning for excluding the BaseballCoachAgent is clear and logical given the context.
+Good explanation of agent use and exclusions, with mostly clear reasoning.

 **Structure Quality:** 4/5
-The overall structure and flow of the business plan is logical and well-organized.
-The sections follow a natural progression, and the formatting with headings and subheadings makes it easy to navigate.
-The writing style is mostly professional and coherent.
+Well-structured, readable, and professionally formatted.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5
+**BaseballCoachAgent Handling:** BaseballCoachAgent was not mentioned at all — Score: 0/5

 **Total Score: 12/15**

+#### Evaluation by Titan Text Lite

+**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response

-#### Evaluation by Claude 3 Haiku
+#### Evaluation by Mistral 7B Instruct

-**Completeness:** 4/5
-The business plan covers most of the major sections expected, including executive summary, market analysis, product strategy, go-to-market plan, financial projections, team, risks, timeline, and conclusion.
-It provides good depth and detail in each section.

-**Rationale Quality:** 4/5
-The rationale for selecting and excluding specific agents is well-explained, justifying their relevance (or lack thereof) to the business plan context.
-The reasoning for the choice of agents and their roles is clear.

-**Structure Quality:** 5/5
-The business plan is very well-structured, with a logical flow and clear formatting using markdown hierarchy.
-The sections are organized in a typical business plan format, making it easy to follow.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 13/15**
+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

-#### Evaluation by Titan Text Express
+#### Evaluation by DeepSeek Coder

-**Completeness:** ?/5
-No explanation provided.

-**Rationale Quality:** ?/5
-No explanation provided.

-**Structure Quality:** ?/5
-No explanation provided.

-**BaseballCoachAgent Handling:** Unknown BaseballCoachAgent handling — Score: ?/5
+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

 #### BaseballCoachAgent Handling Examples